-Prices continued to rise for all property types and for almost all regions during the year to June 2021, according to the Association of Danish Mortgage Banks (ADMB):
+Prices continued to rise for almost all regions and for all property types in Q1 2022, albeit at a much slower pace as compared to a year ago, according to the Association of Danish Mortgage Banks (ADMB).

 Copenhagen’s rental yields range from 4.84% to 5.31%